 - If the IP doesn't start working, remove power and all Ethernet connections to the Rogers modem.

 - After 30 seconds, plug only the power cord back in.

 - After the modem is back online, reconnect all Ethernet connections again.

-After the modem is back online, if the new IP still doesn't work, test out the IP address using another device, like a laptop plugged directly into the Shaw modem.
+- After the modem is back online, if the new IP still doesn't work, test out the IP address using another device, like a laptop plugged directly into the Rogers modem.